(Last updated: October 3rd, 2017)

 Tha Village Homestay

 Tha Village is only 2km from Ha Giang City center.
 The homestays here also belong to the Tay ethnic minorities, with ancient stilt houses surrounded by picturesque rice paddy fields.
+The locals around here are also famous for their hospitality and friendliness.

 There is a number of homestay offers in Dong Van, too.
 However, services at these places vary.
 You should check the place before you agree to stay and ask if they have hot water and if the price includes any meal.
 The price is normally 100 000 / pax, but you can also negotiate with the owner for a reduced price.